Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Well, Gorku’d be one of the first fully restored gaoians, so that hadta be pretty good for him!
 He was still young, not even twenty-one, so he had plenty o’ opportunity to catch up if he wanted.
 He was workin’ at it, too!
 And bringin’ not-so-lil’ Leemu along!
 Daar couldn’t help but like ‘em.

-Though that was gettin’ ahead of himself, cuz they only had a sample size of *four* and one of ‘em---himself---was a totally unique case.
+Though that was gettin’ ahead of himself, cuz they only had a sample size of *four* and one of ‘em - himself - was a totally unique case.
 There hadn’t *never* been a recorded case of a sixth-degree male since the Gao learned ‘bout genetics, ‘cept for a couple o’ really well-preserved ancient Stoneback monks.
 In hunnerds o’ years o’ routine genetic assay for every single cub, they ain’t never seen even *one* sixth degree, an’ it was to the point they’d thought it was prob’ly impossible now...and then Daar was born.
 He din’t find out about any o’ that until later, but...well.
 He always knew something was different ‘bout him. *Way* different.

 It was a good reminder that, for all Daar’s singular gifts, his *luck* might have been the bestest of them all.
 That, and the *discipline* his den Mothers beat into him from a young age, which the Stoneback Fathers then took way, *way* further than any Mother would ever dare.
 It sucked at the time, but balls: without that he wouldn’t be a Great Father.
 Wouldn’t be *Daar.*